Informed Consent for Telehealth Services

 The electronic communication systems we use will incorporate network and software security protocols to protect the confidentiality of patient identification and imaging data and will include measures to safeguard the data and to ensure its integrity against intentional or unintentional corruption.

-Group physicians (our “providers”) are an addition to, and not a replacement for, your primary care physician.
+Group physicians and nurse practitioners (each a “provider” and collectively, our “providers”) are an addition to, and not a replacement for, your primary care physician.
 Responsibility for your overall medical care should remain with your local primary care doctor, if you have one, and we strongly encourage you to locate one if you do not.

 - Improved access to care by enabling you to remain in your home while the Group provider consults and obtains test results at distant/other sites.